Gabonese National Pleads Guilty to Foreign Bribery Scheme

-Previously, on September 29, 2016, in connection with the government’s broader investigation, Och-Ziff was charged pursuant to a criminal information with violations of the FCPA’s anti-bribery, books and records, and accounting controls violations for conduct in Libya and the Democratic Republic of Congo, and conduct in Chad and Niger connected to Mebiame.
+On Sept.
+29, 2016, in connection with the government’s investigation, Och-Ziff was charged pursuant to a criminal information with violations of the FCPA’s anti-bribery, books and records, and accounting controls violations for conduct in Libya and the Democratic Republic of Congo, and conduct in Chad and Niger connected to Mebiame’s conduct.
 Och-Ziff entered into a deferred prosecution agreement in connection with those charges.
-An Och-Ziff subsidiary company, OZ Africa Management GP, LLC, pleaded guilty to a one-count criminal information related to large-scale bribe payments in the Democratic Republic of Congo.
-Sentencing of OZ Africa Management GP, LLC has been scheduled for March 29, 2017.
+An Och-Ziff subsidiary company, OZ Africa Management GP LLC (OZ Africa), pleaded guilty to a one-count criminal information related to large-scale bribe payments in the Democratic Republic of Congo.
+OZ Africa is scheduled to be sentenced on March 29, 2017.

 The FBI’s New York Field Office and IRS-CI New York are investigating the case.
 Assistant Chief Leo R. Tsao and Trial Attorney James P. McDonald of the Criminal Division’s Fraud Section and Assistant U.S. Attorneys James P. Loonam, Jonathan P. Lax and David Pitluck of the Eastern District of New York are prosecuting the case.
 The Criminal Division’s Office of International Affairs provided significant assistance in this matter.
 The U.S. Securities and Exchange Commission’s Boston Regional Office provided significant cooperation.

 The Criminal Division’s Fraud Section is responsible for investigating and prosecuting all FCPA matters.
 Additional information about the Justice Department’s FCPA enforcement efforts can be found at www.justice.gov/criminal/fraud/fcpa.